 The Ashoka Pillar in Lumbini is one of the 3rd Century stone pillars built under the reign of Emperor Ashoka.
 It was erected as a mark of respect by Ashoka after he visited Lord Buddha's place of birth and decided to accept Buddhism.
 These facts make the pillar a significantly important attraction in the country.
-It bears the oldest inscription compared to the rest of the Ashoka Pillars, thus marking that it was the first ever such structure built.
+It bears the oldest inscription compared to the rest of the Ashoka Pillars, thus marking that it was the first-ever such structure built.
 The pillar is located inside the serene Maya Devi Temple complex and is quite a stimulating structure to visit because of its interesting and motivating history.
+This 6-metre tall pink sandstone structure was rediscovered by Nepalese archaeologists in 1896.

 The Ashoka Pillar in Lumbini was installed as a sign of respect for Gautama Buddha after Emperor Ashoka converted to Buddhism.
 The pillar was lost for centuries after it was established as the regions and the people evolved.
 It was only in the later half of the 19th century that it was rediscovered by Khadga Shumsher Rana, the then Governor of Palpa.
 What was found then was a ruined stone pillar with only 3 feet of it remaining intact in Rummindei, which was later known as Lumbini.
 The pillar has been relocated to the Maya Devi Temple complex.